nanw1103/parallel-processing-patterns/README.md

 #### Solution
 A sparse task breaks a long-run task into multiple small and independent pieces.
 It changes the overall structure from a polling model to an event-driven model.
 Sparse Task pattern consists of the following components:
 1. **Submitter**: performs the actual task operation, and schedules a _timeout monitor task_ on _task scheduler_, per task.
 2. **Timeout monitor task**: a scheduled task, upon running, notifies the _event handler_ that the task is timed out.
+This task is normally a distributed task for reliability.
 3. **Event Handler**: handler to task completion events.

 ![Sparse Task Pattern](images/sparse-task-pattern-sequence.png?raw=true)